Working Groups of the Biocidal Products Committee

 The Working Groups carry out scientific and technical peer reviews and consider other relevant scientific and technical questions within the scope of the Biocidal Products Regulation.
 All Working Groups report to the Committee and the Rules of Procedure of the BPC apply.

-In addition to the permanent Working Groups, three Ad hoc Working Groups support the BPC and its permanent Working Groups:
+In addition to the permanent Working Groups, four Ad hoc Working Groups support the BPC and its permanent Working Groups:

 - Ad hoc Working Group - Human Exposure